lingqingmeng/node-express-sequelize-postgres-1/README.md

 > trust
 > Allow the connection unconditionally.
 This method allows anyone that can connect to the PostgreSQL database server to login as any PostgreSQL user they wish, without the need for a password or any other authentication.
 See Section 20.4 for details.

+> cert
+> This authentication method uses SSL client certificates to perform authentication.
+It is therefore only available for SSL connections.
+When using this authentication method, the server will require that the client provide a valid, trusted certificate.
+No password prompt will be sent to the client.
+The cn (Common Name) attribute of the certificate will be compared to the requested database user name, and if they match the login will be allowed.
+User name mapping can be used to allow cn to be different from the database user name.

 > md5
 > Perform SCRAM-SHA-256 or MD5 authentication to verify the user's password.
 See Section 20.5 for details.